ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Related work

-Adversarial Examples (AEs) work for crafting subtle perturbations on original datasets for image classification problems and are able to fool the state-of-the-art deep neural networks (DNN) with high probability.
+AEs are designed by attackers to fool deep learning models.
+Different from real examples, AEs can hardly be distinguished by human eyes, but mislead the model to predict incorrect outputs and therefore threaten security critical deep-learning applications \cite{aeZhang2019}.
 In general, transferability and robustness are two key features for AEs.
 The transferability refers to the degree to which a particular AE attack can be transferred to function as other types of AEs for different attacks.
-The robustness represents the ability to withstand or overcome AE attacks.
+The robustness represents the ability to resist or overcome AE attacks.
 Prior work can be classified into un-targeted and targeted AEs.
 Un-targeted AEs can cause the classifier to produce any incorrect output without specifying a predicted category, while targeted AEs cause the classifier to produce a specific incorrect output.
-In the past three years, various AE crafting methods were proposed, such as L-BFGS \cite{szegedy2013intriguing}, FGSM \cite{goodfellow2014explaining}, JSMA \cite{papernot2016limitations}, C\&W's attack \cite{carlini2017towards}, DeepFool \cite{moosavi2016deepfool} as well as Generative Adversarial Network (GAN) \cite{goodfellow2014generative}.
-Among them, researches have shown that FGSM \cite{goodfellow2014explaining} and C\&W's attack methods \cite{carlini2017towards} are the most popular choices for generating AEs \cite{yuan2017adversarial,akhtar2018threat}.
-We hence focus on the both in this paper.
+In the past three years, various AE generation methods were proposed, such as L-BFGS \cite{szegedy2013intriguing}, FGSM \cite{goodfellow2014explaining}, C\&W attack \cite{carlini2017towards} and DeepFool \cite{moosavi2016deepfool}.
+Among them, researches have shown that FGSM and C\&W attack methods are the popular choices for generating AEs \cite{aeZhang2019}.
+Hence we focus on the both in this paper.